-RECOMMENDED STRATEGY Wayne County City of Goldsboro Village of Walnut Creek Town of Pikeville 2.3.
-Require off-street motor vehicle parking behind or to side of Not required.
-In CBD only.
-(UDO Chapter 5) Not required.
-Not required. § 153.021 COMMUNITY buildings in commercial districts.
-Inadequate Needs Improvement Inadequate SHOPPING (D)(1): "Required off-street parking space Having buildings close to the street instead of parking lots creates a more pedestrian friendly environment by bringing building entrances closer to the sidewalk.
-It also creates a human- scaled street that's more pleasurable for walking- for example: consider the differences in the walking environment of downtown Goldsboro versus that of a Consider requiring in neighborhood and other mixed use or pedestrian oriented business districts as well. shall be provided on the same lot as the use for which provided or within a distance of 300 feet from the lot provided that such parking space land is owned by the same owner as the use lot." strip shopping area.
-Inadequate See City of Wilson UDO, Chapter 9:
+Not required.
+Inadequate In CBD only.
+(UDO Chapter 5) Needs Improvement Not required.
+Inadequate Not required. § 153.021 COMMUNITY SHOPPING (D)(1): "Required off-street parking space Consider requiring in neighborhood and other mixed use or pedestrian oriented business districts as well. shall be provided on the same lot as the use for which provided or within a distance of 300 feet from the lot provided that such parking space land is owned by the same owner as the use lot." · 5) Inadequate Needs Improvement Consider requiring in neighborhood and other mixed use or pedestrian oriented business districts Inadequate Needs Improvement Consider requiring in neighborhood and other mixed use or pedestrian oriented business districts parking requirements.